-A live hydrogen trial of the Grangemouth to Granton pipeline will begin in 2025 and last six months.
+A live hydrogen trial on the Grangemouth to Granton pipeline will begin in 2025 and last six months.
 Before we summarise the demonstrations and assessments we’ll be carrying out during the live trial, we want to emphasise the importance of safety.

 Always safety first

-Safety is always our first priority.
+Safety is always our priority.
 An important part of this is engaging with the Health and Safety Executive (HSE), Great Britain’s national independent regulator for workplace health and safety, as part of this project.
-Following HSE guidelines, we’ve created a plan for how we'll operate the pipeline during the hydrogen trial, including procedures, safety measures, training, and emergency provisions.

 Emergency response simulation